 As a wee pup, your dog’s mother would have taken care of all their hygiene needs with careful, thorough licking.
 Now, as a new pup at home with you, they still need help to maintain their skin and coat health.

-However, conventional wisdom used to be that puppies should only be bathed when necessary--either when they were really dirty or really smelly--because shampoos were too harsh for their sensitive skin.
-Now, many shampoos are gentle enough for regular bathing, and bath time can be a bonding experience for you and your pup.
+However, conventional wisdom used to be that puppies should only be bathed when necessary — either when they were really dirty or really smelly — because shampoos were too harsh for their sensitive skin.
+Now the best puppy shampoos are gentle ones and many shampoos and conditioners are gentle enough for regular bathing and bath time can be a bonding experience for you and your pup.

 Show your puppy that baths are fun (and safe!) with these tips:

-Brush Your Pup
+Spray and Brush Your Pup

-Lather, Rinse, Rinse, Rinse Some More
+Lather, Rinse, Rinse, and Rinse Some More

-You can--and should!--give your puppy a bath.
+You can — and should — give your puppy a bath.
 Following these tips, work slowly and carefully.
 Turn the bath time ritual into a nice, long massage, and your puppy will grow up looking forward to bath time instead of hiding from the tub!